albertodev01/fraction/README.md

 // This is a 'MixedFraction' object Rational.tryParse('2 4/7'); // 2 4/7

-// This is 'null' because the given string doesn't represent a fraction or a mixed fraction Rational.tryParse(''); // null
+// This is 'null' because the string doesn't represent a fraction or a mixed fraction Rational.tryParse(''); // null
 ```